Google's 2025 Core Web Vitals update raised the bar. Here's what that means for Irish tourism sites and the specific fixes that recover lost bookings.

 Core Web Vitals measures three things:

-What this means in practice: a site that scored "good" across the board in 2024 may now score "needs improvement" without changing a line of code.
+What this means in practice: a site that scored "good" across the board on lab data in 2024 can now score "needs improvement" on real-user field data without changing a line of code, because INP exposes interaction latency that FID never measured.

-Three compounding factors make this a tourism-specific problem:
+Three overlapping factors make this a tourism-specific problem:

 Tourism websites live and die by visual impact.
 A typical tourism hero is a 1920×1080 JPEG at 400-800KB, often loaded at full quality on mobile, where it's rendered at 375×211.
 The rendering gap is wasted bandwidth, and the file size directly increases LCP on mobile.

 Small operators commonly embed: a booking widget, Google Maps, a reviews widget, a social feed, a cookie banner, a live-chat widget.
-Each one adds JavaScript to the page — and each additional JS file compounds INP (and delays LCP).
+Each one adds JavaScript to the page — and each additional JS file adds INP cost and delays LCP.

 Your visitors are disproportionately on mobile, often on rural networks or travelling on patchy data.
 Ireland's rural 4G coverage remains uneven — 3G fallback happens.
 The site that loads in 1.2 seconds on fibre in Dublin may take 8 seconds in the Gaeltacht.

-The effect compounds: a visitor in rural Connemara, on 3G, loads a 3MB hero image on a site with five third-party widgets, and sees a white screen for 6 seconds.
+The effect adds up: a visitor in rural Connemara, on 3G, loads a 3MB hero image on a site with five third-party widgets, and sees a white screen for 6 seconds.
 They close the tab.
 You never knew they existed.

 Converting hero images from JPEG to WebP typically cuts file size by 30-50% with no visible quality loss.
 AVIF does even better but browser support is still catching up.
 Modern frameworks serve the right format per browser automatically; WordPress themes often don't.